 But global warming creates extreme weather and climate change in many nightmare scenarios.
 Remember when 50 inches of rain deluged Houston a couple summers ago?
 Horrifying images of America’s fourth largest city showed rain falling for days in biblical torrents, transforming highways into rivers, killing dozens and displacing thousands fleeing for higher ground in a terrifying and deadly display of force by Mother Nature.
-Of course, Katrina left a trail of destruction in its wake and Superstorm Sandy demolished the New Jersey shores and Puerto Rico was literally wiped off the map.
+Of course, Katrina left a trail of destruction in its wake and Ida is drowning New Orleans as I compose this.
+Superstorm Sandy demolished the New Jersey shores and Puerto Rico was literally wiped off the map.
 Violent storms are increasingly becoming the norm on our fragile planet as these natural disasters are increasing in frequency and intensity globally.
 But even more subtle shifts are alarming, such as the record breaking heatwaves in Europe that forced rolling blackouts, museums to close down (because the rivers that supply the water to the A/C units dried up) and fountains in Rome to shut off due to a massive drought.
 Heatwaves, droughts, flooding, earthquakes…all are becoming the New Normal.